Iraqi Dolma (Middle Eastern Stuffed Vegetables)

 Ways to make Iraqi Dolma faster and easier

 - Use vegetables that are quick to prepare and stuff like onions and peppers.
-I ALWAYS make an onion and pepper dolma - it is so quick.
-In fact, I have a stuffed pepper recipe that uses a vegetarian dolma filling, so that's always a great option.
-Onions are also super quick to stuff and only take a few minutes to prepare, plus they're one of my favourites!
+I always make an onion and pepper dolma – it is so quick.
+In fact, I have a stuffed pepper recipe that uses a vegetarian dolma filling, so that’s always a great option.

 How to halve this recipe

-This recipe will fill a 7 quart pot and will feed approximately 7-8 adults with generous portions (obviously depends on the appetites of these adults :D).
-If you want to halve the recipe, you can halve the filling and halve the amount of vegetables I used to stuff.
+This recipe will fill a 7 quart pot and will feed approximately 7-8 adults with generous portions.
+If you want to halve the recipe, you can halve the filling and halve the amount of vegetables.
 Keep in mind that the yield will be approximate because the stuffing to vegetables ratio will all depend on the sizes of your vegetables and how many you use.
 For example, eggplant will use up more stuffing than the swiss chard or grape leaves.
-So keep that in mind!

-If you do make it and you end up with some stuffing left over, no worries!
-You can either get another onion and stuff it, or you can use it to make the perfect rice pilaf that kids absolutely love.
+If you end up with some stuffing left over, you can either get more onion and stuff it, or you can use it to make the perfect rice pilaf that my kids love.
 I simply place it in a pot and cook it using the same cooking liquid I used for the dolma.
 Cover the rice mixture with water about 1 inch above the rice, bring to a boil.
 Once boiling, cover and reduce heat to low and leave it to cook for 20-25 minutes.

 If you tried these recipes, please consider leaving a star ⭐️⭐️⭐️⭐️⭐️ rating in the recipe card below and/or a review in the comments section further down the page – I’d love to hear from you!
 You can also hop on over to Instagram and say hello!